pine-vm/pine/guide/how-to-configure-and-deploy-an-elm-fullstack-app.md

 We enter the same password we gave with the `--admin-password` option on the command to run the server.

-The `elm-fs  deploy` command also writes a report of the deployment attempt into a file under the current directory.
+The `elm-time  deploy` command also writes a report of the deployment attempt into a file under the current directory.
 It points out the exact path to the report file in a log message:
 ```text
 Saved report to file 'C:\Users\John\elm-fullstack-tool\report\2021-08-20T06-36-09_deploy.json'.
 ```